mic-max/micmax.pw/README.md

   - Image viewer - Make a liquid function to make inserting image with caption easy and the same all over the site
     - Image Gallery <https://dmnfarrell.github.io/software/jekyll-galleries> for drawings post
     - Image Carousel
+    - If a base image path is defined in the frontmatter use that
   - Add friend directory, so in a post I can just say their name like everyone knows them and hovering or clicking the link will give a quick introduction to them
   - Show last modified date: <https://dev-yakuza.posstree.com/en/jekyll/jekyll-last-modified-at/>
     - <https://tomkadwill.com/adding-last-modified-date-to-jekyll>